epfl-ada/ada-2023-project-theredpandada5/ada_website/index.markdown

 Now that we have the tropes, let’s see whether we can find personas!
 What if we could extract the common archetypes for the characters in the movies from the summaries?
 For example, is there a best friend with no purpose beside providing advice on the romantic life of the protagonist?
 What about the emotionally unavailable character, hiding a soft heart underneath many layers of deception?
 Let's get some help here.
 Luckily, this has been done in [Bamman, O'Connor and Smith, "Learning Latent Personas of Film Characters" (ACL 2013)](http://aclweb.org/anthology/P/P13/P13-1035.pdf).

 The technique is called Latent Dirichlet Allocation, or LDA in short.
 This is a common unsupervised learning technique used over text data.
 In essence, its task is to extract the most important "topics" over a corpus.
 Topics can thus be represented as distributions over the vocabulary.
-The technique is again applied on the topics, yielding "personas", ie. distributions over the topics !
-The topics, which were classified with chat GPT and our imaginations, are presented in the table below.
+The technique is again applied on the topics, yielding "personas", ie. distributions over the topics!
+The topics, which were classified with chat GPT and our imagination, are presented in the table below.

 | Topic    |   Theme                                 |   Words                                             |
 |-------|---------------------------------------|---------------------------------------------------|